sarequl/Netflix-Helper/README.md

 ### Note

-This Extension created for personal purposes, then my friends asking for this to give them. so I realized some people like me out there who need this.
-That's why I release this small extension.
+This Netflix extension controls volume with the mouse wheel, and auto skip intros.
+I originally created this for myself, but my friends suggested I make it publicly available since they found it useful - so here it is, free for you! 🙂

 ### All Features